bent0077/bent0077.github.io/recipe.md

 ---
 layout: page
 title: Recipes
-subtitle: How to make cat cookies
+subtitle: How to Make Cat Cookies
 ---

 This is how to make cat cookies for your cat.
 Why? because your cat deserves it.
+I've made this recipe once even though I don't have a cat.
+Humans can eat it too but it doesn't taste good.

 ### Ingredients